-- 1. THEORY attending class and successfully completing the workbooks for each unit. - 2.
-ON THE JOB a.
-120 hours of practical activity registered in your logbook whilst you performed services whilst on shift hours.
+1. THEORY - attending class and successfully completing the workbooks for each unit.

+- 2. ON THE JOB Placement hours relevant to your qualification of practical activity registered in your logbook whilst you performed services whilst on shift hours.
 These hours must be signed off by your shift supervisor and - 3.
-ON THE JOB b. successful completion of the required observations by the trainer assessor.
-This will be organised once you provide the Transformational Institute with the details of your supervisor at work, from there the required documents will be sent to your supervisor.
-Once all units, 120 hours logged work placement and organised observations are completed successfully, we can issue your qualification.
+FINAL ASSESSMENT b. successful completion of the required final assessment including practical observations by the trainer assessor.
+This will be organised once you notify Transformational Institute that you have completed the required work placement hours.
+The procedure is - - 1.
+Be competent in all units, - 2.
+Complete and submit your logged work placement hours and tasks - Organise an appointment for the final assessment and practical observationsOnce these are all completed successfully, we can issue your qualification within 28 days.